robbyriverside/brief/README.md

 ## Brief Format

-With one exception, the + operator (see below), the first token on each line is the element type.
+The first token on each line is the element type.
 After the element type, is a series of key-value pairs, optionally followed by a text body.
 Child elements are indented on the lines below the parent element.

 ### Example